Panic at Atlanta airport after ‘accidental discharge’ of weapon causes active-shooter scare - NewsBreak

 (NEXSTAR) – Panic gripped portions of Atlanta’s Hartsfield-Jackson International Airport (ATL) on Saturday afternoon after a weapon accidentally discharged inside the airport.

 The incident took place around 1:30 p.m.
-Travelers had initially believed there was an active shooter inside the airport, according to reactions on Twitter.
+Travelers had initially believed there was an active shooter inside the airport, according to reactions on Twitter.3 arrested after Young Dolph vigil shooting

 “There is not an active shooter,” airport officials wrote on Twitter shortly before 2 p.m.
 “There was an accidental discharge at the Airport.
 There is no danger to passengers or employees.”
 The airport later said the weapon was discharged in a security screening area .